ethiebaut/EnvKeeper/README.md

 docker-compose -f src/main/docker/app.yml up -d
 ```

+## Integrating with third party systems

+EnvKeeper has the concepts of builds, component version, product versions, deployments and tickets.
+Therefore, it is ideally integrated with your build, deployment and ticket systems.

+Two APIs are provided:
+* A REST API (with full swagger UI for easy development)
+* An Event Hubs / Kafka API

+### Using the REST API

+Full swagger UI is available (log in as admin).
+A couple of examples follow.

-## How to create a product version by using the API
+#### How to create a product version by using the API
 Post the following to /api/product-versions:

 ```